Palliative Care Principles

 Sponsored by: NVNA and Hospice

-Program is free for the nurses and other health care professionals of NVNA and Hospice.
+Program is free for the nurses and other health care professionals of Spaulding Rehab Hospital, 1575 Cambridge Street, Cambridge, MA.
 CEs would be for nurses only.

-Post-Course instructor evaluations will be completed at conclusion of two day intensive course.
+Post-Course instructor evaluations will be completed at conclusion of the program.

 There will be no testing required of participants.
-There will be a pre and post-course knowledge evaluation.
+There will be a post-course knowledge evaluation.

 Commonwealth Educational Seminars (CES) seeks to ensure equitable treatment of every person and to make every attempt to resolve grievances in a fair manner.
 Please submit a written grievance to: Anne-Marie Powers, 781-556-1838 or firstname.lastname@example.org.
 Grievances would receive, to the best of our ability, corrective action in order to prevent further problems